ARMmbed/mbed-os-5-docs/docs/tutorials/how_to_document.md

 ### Viewing documentation

 The documentation preview contains references presented as standard links that point to subsections of the document or to other documents.
-They open inside the mbed Compiler when clicked:
+They open inside the Mbed Online Compiler when clicked:

 <span class="images">![](images/docs_preview1.png)</span>